dudasaus/GroupNode/README.md

 # GroupNode
-A terminal interface for GroupMe made with Node JS.
+A terminal interface for GroupMe made with Node.jS.

 ## Instructions
-Make sure you have Node JS installed.
+Make sure you have Node.js installed.
 ### Clone the repository and enter the directory
 `git clone https://github.com/dudasaus/GroupNode.git`